 |Monuments in Delhi|

-10 Rs/per person (Indian residence)
+Rs 30 per person (Indian residence)

-250 Rs/per person (Foreign residence)
+Rs 500 per person (Foreign residence)

 About Humayun’s Tomb

 Humayun was the second Mughal ruler of India after his father Babur who established the Mughal Dynasty and was a conqueror from Samarkand.
 Humayun died in 1556 but there was no tomb constructed for him.
-In fact, the construction of his tomb was the taken up by Humayun’s wife, Hamida Banu Begum in the memory of her husband.
+In fact, the construction of Humayun’s tomb was the taken up by his wife Hamida Banu Begum in the memory of her husband.
 The construction started in 1565 and was completed in 1572.
 During all this time after his death, the body of Emperor was first buried in the palace at Old Fort (“purana qila”).
 Thereafter, it was taken to Sirhind and, finally, rested at the present day Tomb in Delhi.

 Another important point to note about the tomb is that a number of other Mughal Emperors, not just Humayun, have been buried here.
 The complex has the graves of Dara Shikoh, Jahandar Shah, Farrukhsiyar, Rafi Ul-Darjat, Rafi Ud-Daulat, Muhammad Kam Bakhsh and Alamgir II.

 The site was selected on the banks of River Yamuna and being close to the Dargah of Nizamuddin Auliya.